Identity Crisis1 of 13

 But if the CW really wants to embrace the full glory of the Multiverse with its highs and lows, the show's motorhome (which was really a 1973 Dodge Open Road and not a Winnebago) that served as the gateway to the statically-'animated' council of Immortal Elders would be a way to go.

-At the very least if the Open Road doesn't appear at least as an easter egg it'll be nearly unforgivable.
+At the very least if the Open Road doesn't appear as an easter egg it'll be nearly unforgivable.

 Chris O'Donnell as Robin and/or Alicia Silverstone as Batgirl11 of 13